tsandefer/dsi_capstone_2/README.md

 # Doc2Vec and Annotated Lyrics: Are they *"Genius?"*
 ![](images/genius_header2.png)
-### Using Doc2Vec to Evaluate Crowdsourced Lyric Annotations on Genius.com
+### Using Gensim's Doc2Vec to Evaluate Crowdsourced Lyric Annotations on Genius.com

 *Capstone II Project for Galvanize Data Science Immersive*